General Things to Be Aware Of

 Fixing Alphas

-Sometimes alphas like folds will not just add folds but also dramatically change the surface curvature.
-There are
+Sometimes alphas like folds won’t just add folds but also dramatically change the surface curvature.
+There are 2 fixes to this issue:

 Creation process